rkonoplev/dniester/docs/en/GLOSSARY.md

 -   **Swagger / OpenAPI**: A set of tools and specifications for describing, producing, consuming, and visualizing RESTful web services.
 OpenAPI Specification (OAS) is a standard, language-agnostic interface for REST APIs.

+-   **BCrypt**: A password-hashing function designed to slow down brute-force attacks.
+It is used to securely store passwords by adding a salt and performing multiple rounds of hashing.

+---

+## Testing Specific Terms

+-   **Testcontainers**: A Java library that allows you to run real services (databases, message brokers, web browsers) in Docker containers for integration tests.
+It provides an isolated and reproducible testing environment.

 ---